wp-plugins/sidebar-photoblog/readme.txt

 == Description ==

-There are several photoblog plugins for WordPress around the Internet.
-Most of them, suppose that you are a professional photographer who make much money via his/her camera, but We don't think so!
+There are several photo blog plug-in for WordPress.
+Most of them assume that you are a professional photographer who makes lots of money via his/her camera.
+We are perfect for bloggers.

-Sidebar Photoblog doesn't use lots of server resources and hasn't many confusing options.
-It uses WordPress functions to get maximum flexibility, simplicity  and compatibility .
+Sidebar Photo blog doesn’t use lots of server resources and doesn't have any confusing options.
+It uses WordPress functions to get maximum compatibility and flexibility.

+Sidebar Photo blog is simple, light and easy to use.
 It also has some nice effects and an archive page for your photos.

 To see some screenshots and learn how to add your photos please see [plugin URL](http://wordpresswave.com/plugins/).